TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 *Use cases:* There are two different use cases, corresponding to different endpoints: LocationCode, which loads information at a fixed location like a building ("hub"); and Coordinates, which loads information at any desired location (latitude/longitude).

+By default, CityMotion-Plugin is functional, however setting optional parameters unlocks additional functionality.

-*Levels of integration:* In addition, there are two different levels of integration.
+Beyond these optional parameters, there are two different levels of integration.
 The simplest way to use CityMotion-Plugin is "*Basic Integration*," where we supply you with a short link to load in your WebView.
 Basic integration supports all features except links to external apps. *Advanced integration* allows external app links.

 # API Endpoints